Victoria's Secret is struggling because women want to be comfortable

 L Brands (LB) has stumbled 25% this year as Victoria's Secret hits the reset button (L Brands also owns Bath & Body Works, a bright spot: Bath & Body sales have climbed 4% this year).

-Despite headwinds from bralettes and a rapidly-changing retail inustry, Victoria's Secret says its best days are still ahead.
+Despite headwinds from bralettes and a rapidly-changing retail industry, Victoria's Secret says its best days are still ahead.

 The store believes bralettes are a short-term trend and that structured bras are making a comeback.
 As consumer preferences switch back, Victoria's Secret believes it's well positioned to capitalize, said Siegel.